Dyslexia Symptoms Checklist

 To help you get clarity, we created a free Dyslexia Symptoms Checklist.
 It’s designed for both educators and families, and highlights specific signs to look for in a child’s reading, writing, speech, and classroom behavior.

-What’s on the Checklist and Why It Matters
+What’s on the Checklist

 The checklist includes common traits and behaviors grouped by: